 Shale gas activity in the UK is still in the exploration stage and companies are currently drilling test wells.
 As yet there are currently no production operations in UK.

 - This Oil and Gas Authority interactive map identifies existing licensed areas where the licence holders can apply for planning permission to extract oil or gas in our area.
 Energy companies may therefore approach the council at some point in the future to apply for permission to extract oil or gas.

 Please note: the council has not been contacted by any companies wanting to discuss shale gas exploration or hydraulic fracturing (fracking) within the Doncaster Borough (as at June 2019).

 The Fact Sheet below provides an update on shale gas exploration and what it currently means for Doncaster.
 It provides information on the role of the Minerals Planning Authority, legislation, national and local policy, licensing, hydrocarbon resources, and shale gas activity in authorities adjacent to Doncaster.
 The fact sheet will be updated when new information arises:

 - Shale Gas factsheet-update-June 2019

 Response to Government Consultations

-The first consultation seeks views on the principle of whether non-hydraulic fracturing shale gas exploration development should be granted planning permission through a permitted development right, and in what circumstances this would be appropriate, information about the consultation can be found on the GOV.UK website.
+The first consultation seeks views on the principle of whether 'non-hydraulic fracturing shale gas exploration development' should be granted planning permission through a permitted development right, and in what circumstances this would be appropriate.

 - Making Shale Gas Exploration Permitted Development